 The burnout on your motherboard will impact its working.
-And as a result, you can’t get access to your PC BIOS.
+As a result, you can’t get access to your PC BIOS.

 You must be careful while handling the motherboard of your PC.
 It is sensitive.
 If this is the case for you – you will find a black area on your board.
 This is the sign that your board was damaged.
 Click here to find the symptoms of a dead motherboard in a PC.

-You need to buy a new one to access BIOS on your computer.
+You need to buy a new one to access the BIOS on your computer.

 No burnout means no problem.